ns-mkusper/direct-play-nice/README.md

 # direct-play-nice

-A CLI utility to convert video files to Direct-Play-compatible (the single best optimization for your home video streaming server) formats for your video streaming server.
+A CLI utility to convert video files to Direct-Play-compatible (the single best optimization for your home video streaming server) formats.

 ## Purpose